Let’s start with an example from one of my previous trips to set the bar:

 - Whether you’re planning on working on your trip or not

-- And of course your personal preferences
+- And of course your personal preferences.

-Table of Contents
+📖 Table of Contents

-Example: My 17-Inch Luggage Packing List (36 Liters)
+Example: My 17-inch Luggage or Suitcase Packing List (36 Liters)

 I’ve spent countless hours researching for my trips throughout time, including making packing lists.